seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 How now, noble Pompey!
 What, at the wheels of
 Caesar? art thou led in triumph?
 What, is there
-none of Pygmalion’s images, newly made woman, to be
+none of Pygmalion's images, newly made woman, to be
 had now, for putting the hand in the pocket and
-extracting it clutch’d?
+extracting it clutch'd?
 What reply, ha?
 What
 sayest thou to this tune, matter and method?
-Is’t
+Is't
-not drowned i’ the last rain, ha?
+not drowned i' the last rain, ha?
 What sayest
 thou, Trot?
 Is the world as it was, man?
 Which is
 the way?
 Is it sad, and few words? or how?
 The
 trick of it?